GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/floc/index.md

 ## Why do we need FLoC?

-This means that ad space is more valuable when it's used to display relevant ads.
-This in turn means that selecting relevant ads increases revenue for ad-supported websites.

 Relevant ads are [more likely to engage users](https://services.google.com/fh/files/misc/disabling_third-party_cookies_publisher_revenue.pdf).
 This means that ad space is more valuable when it's used to display relevant ads.
 This in turn means that selecting relevant ads increases revenue for ad-supported websites.